ilrehr/starfive/README.md

 Temporarily the sid repository was added to the repository to install the mesa 26 packages (sudo apt -t sid install libgl1-mesa-dri mesa-vulkan-drivers...) and then removed + apt update.

+Updates on the mesa packages or vlc could cause them not to work.

+XFCE Setup tips:
+The action buttons item in the panel (the user-icon in the upper right of the taskbar) doesn't come with a reboot option.
+Just right-click it, select properties and check the reboot checkbox to enable it.

+To disable auto-lock after some idle time and screen dimming/screen black after some idle time, open Application -> Settings -> Session and Startup, select Application Autostart and disable Screen Locker.
+Then klick on +Add and enter:
+Name: Disable Screen Sleep
+Description: Prevents DPMS and screensaver from blacking out the screen
+Command: xset s off -dpms

+Click ok and reboot.

 This image is for testing purposes only.